Canal in Bruges, Belgium

 • for short-term studies or training

-To stay longer (to work or study, for business travel or for other reasons), you must meet the Belgian government’s entry requirements.
-Check which type of visa or work permit you need with the Belgian Embassy.
+To stay longer, you must meet the Belgian government’s entry requirements.
+Check which type of visa or work permit you need with the Belgian Embassy in the UK.

-If you stay in Belgium with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.
+If you are in Belgium with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

 Customs rules